 How long is a typical PA program?

-PA Programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), are approximately 27 months long and include classroom instruction and clinical rotations. (from AAPA.org)
+PA Programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), are approximately 27 months long and include classroom instruction and clinical rotations. (from AAPA.org) Search PA programs in the US.

 Coursework required for most schools